potato starch (katakuriko)or cornstarch for dusting

 Pull the corners of the mochi over the base of the strawberry until they meet in the middle.
 Pinch them together until sealed.
 (Keep extra starch nearby in case it sticks to your fingers.)

-Roll the finished mochi in your hand to neaten the shape and place it in a cupcake case, or on a sheet of greaseproof paper/container sprinkled with starch.
-Repeat until all the ingredients are used.
+Roll the finished mochi in your hand to smooth out the shape and place it in a cupcake case, or in a wide container lined with parchment paper (or dusted with starch).
+Repeat until all the ingredients are used up.

 Wash your hands from time to time if they get sticky, then dry thoroughly before dusting with more potato starch.